-NASFAA is pleased to announce that the U.S. Department of Education (ED) will join us in Austin.
+NASFAA was pleased to be joined by the U.S. Department of Education (ED) in Austin.
 Below is a listing of the sessions offered as well as "Ask a Fed" information.

 8:30 - 9:30 AM

-This session will address various issues that arise when administering federal student aid for transfer students.
-Discussions will cover transfer monitoring and demonstrate how to correctly award and disburse both Federal Pell Grants and Direct Loans in standard term credit-hour, clock-hour, and non-term credit-hour programs.
-Additionally, presenters will provide example scenarios about what to do when a transfer student withdraws during overlapping payment periods for Federal Pell Grants and Direct Loans.
+This session addressed various issues that arise when administering federal student aid for transfer students.
+Discussions covered transfer monitoring and demonstrated how to correctly award and disburse both Federal Pell Grants and Direct Loans in standard term credit-hour, clock-hour, and non-term credit-hour programs.
+Additionally, presenters provided example scenarios about what to do when a transfer student withdraws during overlapping payment periods for Federal Pell Grants and Direct Loans.

 11:00 AM - 12:00 PM

 The Consolidated Appropriations Act of 2017 allows students to receive Federal Pell Grant funds up to 150 percent of the student's Scheduled Pell Grant Award for an award year.
-This session will review the statutory provisions and provide case studies examples of awarding year-round Pell (YRP) to students.
+This session reviewed the statutory provisions and provided case study examples of awarding year-round Pell (YRP) to students.

 3:15 - 4:15 PM

-This session will provide an overview of recent and significant modifications to the Common Origination and Disbursement (COD) system as well as enhancements and modifications planned for later in the 2018-2019 Award Year cycle.
+This session provided an overview of recent and significant modifications to the Common Origination and Disbursement (COD) system as well as enhancements and modifications planned for later in the 2018-2019 Award Year cycle.

 8:30 - 10:00 AM

-Senior officials from the Department of Education (ED) will present information and updates about ED's Title IV activities and initiatives, including information about ED's regulatory efforts.
+Senior officials from the Department of Education (ED) presented information and updates about ED's Title IV activities and initiatives, including information about ED's regulatory efforts.

 10:15 - 11:15 AM

-This session will provide an update on the 2018-19 Free Application for Federal Student Aid (FAFSA®), including the mobile version.
-Basic FAFSA® data will also be shared, along with a look to the future for the FAFSA®.
+This session provided an update on the 2018-19 Free Application for Federal Student Aid (FAFSA®), including the mobile version.
+Basic FAFSA® data was also shared, along with a look to the future for the FAFSA®.

 11:30 AM - 12:30 PM

 Direct Loan reconciliation is a catch-all term that includes cash management, monthly reconciliation, and annual program year closeout.
-This session will briefly touch on those requirements and will focus on where we see the most problems and the more common or serious misunderstandings.
+This session briefly touched on those requirements and focused on where we see the most problems and the more common or serious misunderstandings.

 3:00 - 4:00 PM